MLAAN: Scaling Supervised Local Learning with Multilaminar Leap Augmented Auxiliary Network: Experiments

-\emph{5) Representation Similarity Analysis:} To further demonstrate the effectiveness of our method, we conduct Centered Kernel Alignment (CKA) \cite{r11} experiments.
-CKA is a similarity index that enables a quantitative comparison of the similarity between different neural network models at the same layer.
-Specifically, we use DGL \cite{r6} as the baseline and incorporate our MLAAN to calculate the CKA \cite{r11} similarity of each layer compared to BP \cite{r12}, and then compute their mean values.
-The results of these experiments are presented in Figure \ref{fig:7}.
+We conduct Centered Kernel Alignment (CKA) \cite{r11} experiments.
+We incorporate MLAAN and calculate the CKA \cite{r11} similarity for each layer compared to BP \cite{r12}, then compute the mean values.
+Results are shown in Figure \ref{fig:7}.

-We can observe that our method significantly improves the CKA similarity of DGL \cite{r6}, particularly in the early layers.
-This improvement is crucial as higher CKA similarity in the early layers indicates that their learning patterns are closer to those of BP \cite{r12}, implying that they are learning more features that are beneficial for the global objective.
-The poor performance of the original method is due to the excessive focus of the early layers on local optimization objectives, resulting in significant differences in the learning approach compared to BP and leading to a decrease in overall performance.

-By implementing the CKA experiments, we have successfully demonstrated that our method effectively addresses the lack of internal information exchange and shortsightedness commonly observed in current supervised local learning methods.
-By strengthening the network's global perspective, our method consistently leads to performance improvements.